aidanhs/libtclpy/README.md

  - allow statically compiling tclpy
  - let `py eval` work with indented multiline blocks
  - `py import ?-from module? module : -> nil`
+ - return the short error line in the catch err variable and put the full stack trace in errorInfo
  - py call of non-existing function says raises attribute err, should be a NameError